mtlynch/show-and-tell-code-of-conduct/index.md

 * Unwelcome sexual attention or advances
 * Sustained or repeated interruptions of other members

-Participants asked to stop any inappropriate behavior are expected to comply immediately.

-If a participant engages in behavior that violates this Code of Conduct, the Show & Tell organizers will take appropriate action.
-This may include a verbal warning or removal from the group.
+If a participant engages in behavior that violates this Code of Conduct, we will take appropriate action.
+This may include a verbal warning or in severe cases, removal from the group.

 ## Scope

-All Show & Tell participants are subject to the Code of Conduct during Slack discussions and video chat sessions.
+All Show & Tell participants are expected to adhere to the Code of Conduct during Slack discussions and video chat sessions.

 ## Reporting concerns

-If someone violates the code of conduct and you feel uncomfortable discussing it with them, reach out to DK either via email or Slack.
+If someone violates the code of conduct and you feel uncomfortable discussing it with them, reach out to DK via email or Slack.

 ## License